- Unlock Apple ID

 FoneLab enables you to fix iPhone/iPad/iPod from DFU mode, recovery mode, Apple logo, headphone mode, etc. to normal state without data loss.

-Part 2.
-How to Put iPad in Recovery Mode
+Part 3.
+How to Put iPad into Recovery Mode

 Although it is a crucial feature, the Recovery mode may be unfamiliar to many users who have never experienced an issue on their device.
 Meanwhile, if it’s your first time entering it, it would be best to perform the correct steps even on your first try.
 This way, you won’t face any more complications it might cause if you push the device buttons incorrectly.
 That said, see the proper process for putting your iPad into recovery mode, depending on its version.